What Does it Take to Be a Wind Energy Operations Manager?

-In 2016, there was an estimated number of 992,100 jobs in the United States for Wind Energy Operations Manager.
+In the United States, there were 992,100 jobs for Wind Energy Operations Manager in 2016.
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 79,600 new jobs for Wind Energy Operations Manager by 2026.
-There will be an estimated 79,200 positions for Wind Energy Operations Manager per year.
+Due to new job openings and attrition, there will be an average of 79,200 job openings in this field each year.

 The states with the most job growth for Wind Energy Operations Manager are Utah, Washington, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Maryland.
 These states have the worst job growth for this type of profession.

 How Much Does a Wind Energy Operations Manager Make?